Shatterstar: Fictional character biography

-Dazzler revealed that she was pregnant with Longshot's child and Longshot suggested the name "Shatterstar" for the unborn child.
-Longshot and Dazzler returned to Mojoworld to free Longshot's people and Dazzler later appeared without Longshot and without a child.
-It was speculated that Dazzler miscarried, though it was not established until a 2013 comic by Peter David what became of the infant; the child's future self, Shatterstar, wiped his parents' memories of his birth and arranged for him to be transported to the future.
+Dazzler reveals that she is pregnant with Longshot's child and Longshot suggests the name "Shatterstar" for the unborn child.
+Longshot and Dazzler return to Mojoworld to free Longshot's people, and Dazzler later appears without Longshot and without a child.
+It was speculated that Dazzler miscarried, though it was not established until a 2013 comic by Peter David what became of the infant.
+The child's future self, Shatterstar, wiped his parents' memories of his birth and arranged for him to be transported to the future.

 Shatterstar is later seen in Madripoor, earning his money by fighting in arenas.
-He was sought out by Spiral, who had one of her agents make Shatterstar believe she wanted to kill him.
-However, Spiral had previously admitted in an emotional confession to Cable, when he demanded that she reveal all that she knew about the answers behind the mysteries of Shatterstar's origin immediately after Shatterstar and Benjamin Russell had been merged, that both young men "meant more than life itself to her" before teleporting away.
-With a fake quest, Spiral lured Shatterstar to an alternate universe she had conquered and ruled.
-On that Earth, Spiral had also killed most of that world's heroes and mutants.
-That Earth's Shatterstar had been killed as well.
-He was found by that Earth's rebel forces, including Cable and some other members he knew from X-Force.
-Together, they eventually defeated Spiral.
-Upon returning to the mainstream Earth, Shatterstar was contacted by Cable and requested to temporarily join him on a mission to defeat the Skornn.
-Shatterstar agreed, but first Cable wanted him to train with the monks on Mount Xixabangma.
-After those monks were killed by Skornn's worshipers, Shatterstar was reunited with his old team and they eventually killed the Skornn.
+He is sought out by Spiral, who has one of her agents make Shatterstar believe she wants to kill him.
+However, Spiral had previously admitted, in an emotional confession to Cable, when he demanded that she reveal all that she knew about the answers behind the mysteries of Shatterstar's origin immediately after Shatterstar and Benjamin Russell had been merged, that both young men "meant more than life itself to her" before teleporting away.
+With a fake quest, Spiral lures Shatterstar to an alternate universe that she had conquered, killing its version of Shatterstar and many other heroes.
+Upon returning to the mainstream Earth, Shatterstar is contacted by Cable and requested to join him on a mission to defeat the Skornn.
+Shatterstar agrees, but Cable wants him to train with the monks on Mount Xixabangma first.
+After the monks are killed by Skornn's worshipers, Shatterstar is reunited with his old team, who eventually kill the Skornn.

-Following M-Day and the passing of the Superhuman Registration Act, Shatterstar teamed up with Domino and Caliban to break The 198 out of the encampment set up for mutants on the grounds of the Xavier Institute.
-They took the escapees to a secret base provided to them by Captain America via Nick Fury.
+Following M-Day and the passing of the Superhuman Registration Act, Shatterstar works with Domino and Caliban to break The 198 out of the encampment set up for mutants on the grounds of the Xavier Institute.
+They take the escapees to a secret base provided to them by Captain America via Nick Fury.
 While fighting forces of the Office of National Emergency, Shatterstar nearly kills Micromax, claiming that while there is no such thing as murder during war, he had only meant to disable him.